Polymorphic light eruption

-PLE is diagnosed clinically by its typical onset within hours of exposure to sunlight, and clearance after a few days.
+PMLE is diagnosed clinically by its typical onset within hours of exposure to sunlight, and clearance after a few days.
 The rash is confined to exposed sites, and is often composed of erythematous papules and plaques.

 Sometimes a skin biopsy is necessary to make a diagnosis.
-PLE has characteristic histopathological features, with upper dermal oedema and a dense perivascular lymphocytic infiltrate.
+PMLE has characteristic histopathological features, with upper dermal oedema and a dense perivascular lymphocytic infiltrate.
 Eczematous changes may be present.
 Direct immune fluorescence is negative, unless the patient has cutaneous lupus erythematosus.

 It is usual to have a blood count and a check for circulating antinuclear antibodies (ANA) and extractable nuclear antigens (ENA) in case of photosensitive cutaneous lupus erythematosus.

 Phototesting is not usually carried out in patients with PMLE, but provocation tests of exposure to UVA daily for 3 days to a small area of skin can confirm the diagnosis.